 CHAPTER WHAT DOES IT SAY?
 USED BY TRADE UNIONS?
 VI.
 Environment Enterprises should maintain environmental management systems to collect and evaluate information on their environmental, health and safety impacts, provide timely information to the public and workers on potential impacts, communicate and consult with affected communities, and provide adequate education and training to workers in environmental health and safety. ~ VII.
 Combating Bribery, Bribe Solicitation and Extortion Enterprises should not offer, give or demand a bribe to or from a public or private official, to obtain or retain an improper advantage, nor use intermediaries, such as agents, for this purpose.
 Enterprises should prohibit or discourage the payment of facilitation payments and should ensure that political contributions comply fully with public disclosure requirements and are reported to senior management. ~ VIII.
-Consumer Interests Enterprises should meet all legally required health and safety standards, provide consumers with sufficient information to make informed decisions, provide access to non-judicial dispute resolution and redress mechanisms, not make misrepresentations or omissions nor otherwise engage in misleading, fraudulent or unfair practices, and should cooperate with public authorities to address serious threats to public health and safety or to the environment with which they are involved. • IX.
+Consumer Interests Enterprises should meet all legally required health and safety standards, provide consumers with sufficient information to make informed decisions, provide access to non-judicial dispute resolution and redress mechanisms, not make misrepresentations or omissions nor otherwise engage in misleading, fraudulent or unfair practices, and should cooperate with public authorities to address serious threats to public health and safety or to the environment with which they are involved. ~ IX.
 Science and Technology Enterprises should adopt practices to support technology transfer in a way that contributes to sustainable development and, where relevant, develop ties with local public research institutions.
 X. Competition Enterprises should carry out their activities in a way that is consistent with applicable competition laws and regulations and refrain from price fixing, bid rigging, or dividing up markets.
 XI.
-Taxation Enterprises should contribute to the public finances of host countries by making timely payment of their tax liabilities, complying with both the letter and the spirit of the tax laws and regulations of host countries, providing timely information to public authorities, including in the context of requests from other countries, and applying the arm's length principle in transfer pricing practices to avoid shifting of profits or losses to reduce the tax burden. •
+Taxation Enterprises should contribute to the public finances of host countries by making timely payment of their tax liabilities, complying with both the letter and the spirit of the tax laws and regulations of host countries, provide timely information to public authorities, including in the context of requests from other countries, and avoid shifting their profits and losses in order to reduce their tax burden. ~